The JUICE Pre-Operational Repository

 Inspection of the OSVE file is recommended.
 The full OSVE documentation is available here.

-In particular the inputFiles section points to the top level Observation File, the PTR file loaded for the OSVE/AGM simulation and to the top level ITL and EVF files used for the OSVE/EPS simulation.
+In particular the inputFiles section points to the top level Observation Definition File, the PTR file loaded for the OSVE/AGM simulation and to the top level ITL and EVF files used for the OSVE/EPS simulation.

 The EVF and ITL top-level files are not included in the Timelines directory but rather at the top-level scenario directory.
 This is due to the fact that these top-level files should not be modified by the user but rather the ones in the TIMELINE directory should.

-Timeline directory Particularities
+Timeline directory particularities

 The TIMELINE directory has some particularities that need to be taken into account.
 It contains: